vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 - Enable user interactivity through the keyboard.
 - Bet on color contrast when defining the component style.
 You can use the [ChromeLens extension](http://chromelens.xyz/) to help you with that.
-- Avoid HTML divs: They are the number one enemy of screen readers and search engines.
+- Avoid the usage of HTML div to enhance accessibility for screen readers and improve search engine optimization.

 ## Internationalization